mdai26/PGNN/README.md

-# Polygrain Graph Neural Network
+# Polycrystal Graph Neural Network

 This repo contains the code base for the paper [***"Polygrain Graph Neural Network"***]() by [Minyi Dai](https://www.linkedin.com/in/minyi-dai-7bb82b197/),